Step by Step Guide to Installing MATLAB on Linux

 Installing MATLAB On Linux

-MATLAB or Matrix Laboratory is a programming and numeric computing platform used by millions of engineers and scientists to analyze data, develop algorithms, and create models.
-It is a staple for any sort of numerical or mathematical programming.
-In this article, we will learn how to install and use MATLAB on Linux.
+MATLAB, or Matrix Laboratory, is a programming and numeric computing platform used by millions of engineers and scientists to analyze data, develop algorithms, create models, and provide visual insights.
+It is a staple for any sort of complex numerical or mathematical programming, which makes it a valuable tool for research, development, and innovation.

-Since MATLAB is proprietary software, we need a license to use it.
-You can obtain a license from MathWorks Store.
-MATLAB by default offers four types of licenses.
-Standard, Education, Student, and Home.
-Mathworks also offers a free 30-day trial license which I will be installed in this tutorial.
+MATLAB, by default, offers four types of licenses—Standard, Education, Student, and Home.
+Mathworks also offers a free 30-day trial license, which I will install in this tutorial.

 Matlab Trial 1